lanl-aea/waves/docs/computational_practices_version_control.rst

 version control is typically limited to whole sale file changes with a check-in/check-out lock on changes.
 This works well for CAD files, which are typically binary formats where even small changes result in a completely new file.
-Granular change tracking of binary formats, and especially proprietary formats, rely on the owning software vendor to provide a change tracker and interpretter where such change tracking is practical or meaningful.
+Granular change tracking of binary formats, and especially proprietary formats, rely on the owning software vendor to provide a change tracker and interpreter where such change tracking is practical or meaningful.

 For text files, such as modeling and simulation input files and scripted post-processing files, greater change control and collaboration can be provided by version control software (VCS).
 Version control software is also referred to as